FHA Lowers Mortgage Insurance Premium By 0.25 Basis Points

 - FHA will insure FHA Loans that private lenders and banks originate and fund

-- In order for FHA to insure a defaulted or foreclosed FHA Loan, the FHA Lender needs to follow FHA Guidelines.
+- In order for FHA to insure a defaulted or foreclosed FHA Loan, the Lender needs to follow HUD Guidelines.
 FHA insures the defaulted FHA Loan

-- There is a one time upfront FHA mortgage insurance premium of 1.75%
+- There is a one time upfront mortgage insurance premium of 1.75%

-- There is an annual FHA mortgage insurance premium for the lifetime of a 30 year fixed rate FHA mortgage loan
+- There is an annual mortgage insurance premium for the lifetime of a 30 year fixed rate loan

 - In order to take advantage of the 0.60% Annual FHA mortgage insurance premium, borrowers need to refinance their current FHA Loans

-- You can refinance your FHA Loan with a FHA Streamline Refinance Mortgage which requires no income verification, no appraisal, and no credit scores and take advantage of the lower FHA Annual Mortgage Insurance Premium
+- Homeowners can refinance their FHA Loan with a FHA Streamline Refinance Mortgage which requires no income verification, no appraisal, and no credit scores and take advantage of the lower FHA Annual Mortgage Insurance Premium

-If you want to see whether you will benefit and save money with the new the lower FHA mortgage insurance premium, please contact Gustan Cho at 262-716-8151 or email Gustan Cho at firstname.lastname@example.org .
+Homeowners who want to see if they benefit and can save money with refinancing, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com .
 We are available 7 days a week, evenings, weekends and holidays.